UPDATE: Researching Law in Denmark

 Royal authority is inherited in accordance with the Act of Succession to the Throne of March 27, 1953.
 The King must belong to the Evangelical Lutheran Church, and must faithfully adhere to the Constitutional Act.
 Formally, it is the King who appoints and dismisses the Prime Minister and his ministers.
 Moreover, the King gives royal assent to bills approved by Parliament.
 In practice, the government is formed by the prime minister, and the Government and Parliament legislate conjointly.

 The executive power operates under the authority of the King - in practice, the Prime Minister.
 He or she appoints and dismisses the individual ministers, each administrating different branches of state government.
-The main examples include the Prime Minister’s Office, the Ministry of Foreign Affairs of Denmark, the Ministry of Finance, and the Ministry of Justice.
-There are nineteen ministers at this time (November 2008).
+The main examples include the Prime Minister’s Office , the Ministry of Foreign Affairs of Denmark , and the Ministry of Finance .
+The Prime Minister has appointed nineteen ministers (November 2014).
 Each ministry typically consists of a central department and a number of ministerial agencies under its jurisdiction.

 Following the Constitutional Act of 1953 § 82, some public tasks are to be delegated to local municipalities.
 The extent and circumstances of the delegations is defined by statutory law, and the local municipalities exist under the supervision of state authority.
 According to the recent reform of the structure of local and regional governance, Denmark is divided into 98 local municipalities and five regions.
 Each municipality is governed by an elected body of locally elected representatives.